RunOrg/RunOrg/test/mail/auth.md

  - Send an e-mail containing a link that enables authentication (using the `self` or `auth` template variables).

- - The recipient clicks the link, is redirected to the original URL with an additional query string parameter: an _e-mail_ authentication token.
+ - The recipient clicks the link, is redirected to the original URL with an additional query string parameter: an [API token](/docs/#/types/token.js).

- - The page at the original URL uses that token to generate an actual [API token](/docs/#/types/token.js).
 The visitor is now logged in !

 ### Example draft e-mail